jakubtomsu/jobs/README.md

 - nested jobs
 - utilities for batch processing of slices/arrays
 - full control over the thread processing loop
-- support for windows, linux and drawin
+- support for Windows, Linux and Drawin

 ### Notes:
 - the jobs are queued on a linked list (FILO queue)